claykaufmann/dotfiles-chezmoi/README.md

 # dotfiles

-These are my dotfiles!
-I recently swapped over to [chezmoi](https://www.chezmoi.io/), a tool for managing dotfiles.
-This has changed how I handle dotfiles, so this repo is different from my [previous dotfiles repo](https://github.com/claykaufmann/dotfiles-pre-chezmoi).
+This is my old chezmoi based dotfiles system.
+I have swapped back to `GNU Stow`, as I find having to edit dotfiles with the chezmoi command to be quite annoying.

 # Installation